Hwata dynasty: First Chimurenga (1896–1897)

 The first half of the nineteenth century saw a considerable rise in the prosperity of the Va Hera who settled in the area around present day Harare between 1760 and 1780.
 The Hwata dynasty took control of the Shawasha gold fields and a succession of Hwata rulers, the sons of Shayachimwe, dominated trade with Portuguese from the East.
 This prosperity attracted attention, and the Va Hera were raided and defeated by the Ndebele from 1861 to 1864.
 Hwata Gwindi travelled to King Lobengula in 1864, to discuss end of hostilities so that they can face common enemy, the British South Africa Company which was occupying parts of the country and taking over their mines and lands.

 On 12 September 1890, white settlers of British extraction led by a hunter Selous, hoisted the British flag in the territory of Hwata, in present-day Harare in Mashonaland Zimbabwe.
 They claimed the land as a British discovery in the name of the Queen of Great Britain.
 They called the country Southern Rhodesia.

 Hwata Chiripanyanga who became Chief Hwata in 1892, played a leadership role in the First Chimurenga war of Southern Rhodesia in June 1896.
 He worked with Nehanda Nyakasina to organise resistance by the Hwata people against British settlers who had invaded their lands at PaGomba in Mazoe valley.
 Hwata lost the lives of 100 fighters in guerrilla type battles with British settlers.
-He surrendered together with Mbuya Nehanda after being sold out by Mhasvi who was a police officer and they were executed in 1898 for their participation in the war.
+He surrendered together with Mbuya Nehanda for their participation in the war.
 Mbuya Nehanda is referred to as Nyanda in most early history records.
-Other families that have branches from Hwata Dynasty include Mhembere, Katambarare, Mabvurambudzi; Meda; Warambwa; Garwe, Kanengoni, Chivero, Mandaza, Gomera, Goredema, Muringai, Chiverere, Ndewere, Chakuchichi, Mandizha, Mutambirwa, Matsvetu, Ngoshi, Kaseke.
+Other families that have branches from Hwata Dynasty include Mhembere, Katambarare, Ziwange, Mabvurambudzi; Meda; Warambwa; Garwe, Kanengoni, Chivero, Mandaza, Gomera, Goredema, Muringai, Chidamba, Chiverere, Ndewere, Chakuchichi, Mandizha, Mutambirwa, Matsvetu, Ngoshi, Kaseke.